LuisMauricioCastro/Clase-IOT/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Clase-IOT
+# Prototype for Air Quality Monitoring
-Programs made in the Internet of Things class
+Program made in the Internet of things class Universidad Autonoma de Chihuahua
-Grupo 8HW1
+Career: Computer Systems Engineering in Hardware
+Subject: Internet of Things

 Students: